newatoms/guides/the-content-guide/readme.md

 Humans are visual creatures.
 Research done by [Skyword](http://www.skyword.com/contentstandard/enterprise-marketing/skyword-study-add-images-to-improve-content-performance/) has shown that chances a text will be read are increased by **94%** if the article has an image.
 Photos and illustrations together with the right title make the reader curious and excited.

-Most importanty, images enrich an article in the sense that they support the written piece.
-Apart from aesthetics, images should create a certain of context.
+Most importantly, images enrich an article in the sense that they support the written piece.
+Apart from aesthetics, images should create a certain context.
 So even though images are really important in any article, an image that makes no sense can be worse than no image at all.

 A good mantra, with the addition of more multimedia in the back of our minds, is not "form follows content" but "content follows form".